 • impacts on amenity and local traffic

-The proposals reflect the successful Bridport Waste Management Centre which opened in 2015.
+The design substantially draws from the successful Bridport Waste Management Centre which opened in 2015.

 Aerial photo of the new waste centre